Web Site for Ethnic Studies at Illinois State University

 We also familiarize ourselves with the experiences of major population groups that make up the United States.
 We look at the specifics of these experiences as well as comparing them across groups.
 We are interested in both the contemporary world and how history has shaped it.

-Students take courses focusing on the history and contemporary dynamics not only of the United States itself but also of the countries outside of Europe (including the First Nations of the Americas) from which significant parts of our populations have emigrated or originated.
+Students learn about the history and contemporary dynamics of both the United States itself and of the countries outside of Europe from which significant parts of our populations have emigrated or originated.
+These include the First Nations of the Americas as well as nations in Africa, the Middle East, Latin America and Asia.

-The program at Illinois State helps participants examine regional, national, and global dimensions of these experiences.
+Students in our program examine regional, national, and global dimensions of these experiences.

 Archana Shekara, MFA